HamedPour/HolidayHomes/README.md

 ```
 The bulk of the main page styling is finished.
 Notable changes were made to font
 sizes and margins - After having a chat with the client we decided to increase
-the size by 20% for better readability.
-From here I’ll be focusing on the second
+the size by 20% for better readability for our older viewers.
+From here I’ll
-html page for room details.
+be focusing on the second html page for room details.
 After which comes mobile optimization.
-Notable issues
-to overcome are currently section heights, navbar hrefs, and failure to use App.js
+Notable issues to overcome are currently section heights, navbar
-for the second html without it flagging errors.
+hrefs, and failure to use App.js for the second html without it flagging errors.

 ```